vdb86/Omnideck/README.md

 ## 💎 Free, with an optional one-time upgrade

-The free version is genuinely useful all on its own: a full launcher panel, every action type, folders, custom icons, and both ways to open it.
+The free version is genuinely useful all on its own: a full launcher panel, every action type, folders, custom icons, contact menus, and both ways to open it.

 **Omnideck Pro** is a single one-time purchase - no subscriptions, ever.
 It unlocks the extra polish and customization:

-- Resize the grid and add more pages
+- Bigger grids and extra pages
-- Widget pages
-- Popup appearance, position, and behaviour
+- Deck appearance, position, and behaviour
-- Smooth animations and haptic feedback
+- Page transitions, animations and haptic feedback
+- Vertical and continuous scrolling
+- The App index and Contacts panels
 - Floating-button styling and keyboard avoidance
 - Backup and restore